 Example: We’ll look at a retail example for inspiration here: prAna’s Boulder retail location hosts free yoga classes in their store almost daily.
 After class, students are invited to shop upstairs and enjoy a 25% discount on their in-store purchases.
 If they want to drive online sales, prAna could just as easily provide yoga students with a promo code to redeem the offer during their next online purchase.

-If you have a customer loyalty program, customer-brand milestones are especially important.
+If you have a customer loyalty program, customer milestones are especially important.
 These milestones could be personal to the customer, such as a birthday or anniversary.
 Other milestones can celebrate the relationship you’ve built with one another.
 Those would include the anniversary of the customer’s first purchase or date they joined your customer loyalty program, spending a certain amount of money, making a certain number of purchases, or various engagements with your brand.

 Example: Again, Big Lots rewards customers on their birthdays with extra discounts and free gifts.
 They let customers know before they join the customer loyalty program about these perks, which gives users an extra nudge towards joining.

-Make the most of your offers, coupons and discounts
+Make the most of your offers, coupons, and discounts

 Offers and discounts aren’t right for every online business.
-If you start with a clear goal in mind, firm understanding of the brand, and willingness to experiment, you can most effectively use offers to meet your objectives, build customer loyalty, and increase revenues.
+If you start with a clear goal in mind, a firm understanding of the brand, and a willingness to experiment, you can most effectively use offers to meet your objectives, build customer loyalty, and increase revenues.

-Tell us in the comments which offers have worked best for your online store when it comes to driving sales and customer loyalty. 🏷️
+Tell us in the comments which offers have worked best for your online store when it comes to driving sales and customer loyalty 🏷️